PaperElectron/node-ansible-upstart/README.md

-ansible-node-tmux
+node-ansible-upstart
 =================

-####Playbook to update and deploy node.js in remote tmux session.
+####Playbook to update and deploy a NodeJs application available publicly from https://www.npmjs.com/
-Currently it will

 - Checkout the latest branch from whatever repo specified.
 - Install the latest dependancies from package.json